 - Kashmirine is an orange-red variety from Kashmir, Pakistan.

-- Viceroy Spessartite from Ibadan, Nigeria is bright orange in color.
+- Viceroy Spessartine from Ibadan, Nigeria is bright orange in color.

 What’s in a Name?

-Now found worldwide, from a variety of sources, spessartite garnet was first discovered in Bavaria, Germany.
+Now found worldwide, from a variety of sources, spessartine garnet was first discovered in Bavaria, Germany.
 Spessart is a wooded region of Germany.
 Spessart means “woodpecker forest” when translated.

 Garnet has a slightly longer story behind its name.
 Middle English provided the word gernet, which means ‘dark red.’
 The Middle English word comes from Latin, originally granatus.
 In Latin, this word referred to seeds, and some scholars have suggested this is in reference to pomegranate fruit.
 The fruit is known for its dark red seeds.

-Spessartite garnet may sometimes be known as spessartine garnet.
+Spessartine garnet may sometimes be known as spessartite garnet.
 In the early 1970’s the International Mineralogical Association suggested that the gem variety be referred to as spessartine to avoid confusion with the mineral spessartite.
-In the modern gem trade, both names continue to see use.
+In the modern gem trade, both names continue to see use, with a gradual shift toward favoring spessartine as the preferred term.

 - Ranks 6.5 to 7.5 on the Mohs scale.